Safe Practice for Critical Care: Implementing Martha's Rule and Empathy Training with AI

 Sheffield Children’s NHS Foundation Trust is one of only three dedicated children’s hospital trusts in the UK, providing integrated healthcare, community, and acute specialist services.
 To address critical clinical training needs at scale, the Trust leveraged the Wonda platform to develop an interactive, AI-powered role-play simulation program.
 The resulting 12-week summer program, titled "Caring Together: Day One," was designed to be delivered to the hospital’s ward-based nursing staff and allied health professionals.

-In the resulting program composed of 3 simulations, trainees interact with different concerned parents to identify their child condition, communicate it, and empathetically describe escalation process.
+In the resulting program composed of 3 simulations, learners interact with concerned parents/carers to recognise signs of deterioration, communicate clearly, and explain the escalation process empathetically.

 Overview of the Clinical Module "Caring Together"